Our Commitment to the World Around Us

-We are dedicated to taking responsibility for our surroundings, both environmentally and socially.
-We believe that through large and small initiatives in everyday life, we can make a difference.
+We are dedicated to taking responsibility for our surroundings - both environmentally and socially.
+We believe that through everyday actions, both large and small, we can help make a meaningful difference.
+Our commitment to Environmental, Social, and Governance (ESG) spans everything from our climate footprint and employee well-being to animal welfare and food safety.

-Viewed from a climate perspective, the egg, with its relatively low CO2 footprint, is an attractive alternative to other animal products.
+From a climate perspective, the egg - with its relatively low carbon footprint - represents an attractive alternative to other animal-based products.

-We strive every single day to ensure a good and safe work environment for all of our employees.
-We believe that Corporate Social Responsibility (CSR) reflects our dedication and respect for the society we are a part of.
-We cooperate with selected Danish and Swedish organizations that make a difference.
-On a global level we support the organization UN Global Compact, a part of UN.
+Every day, we strive to be a safe and supportive workplace for all our employees.
+To us, Social Responsibility reflects our deep engagement and respect for the society we are an active part of.
+That’s why we collaborate with selected Danish and Swedish associations and organizations that make a meaningful difference.

 UN global compact